lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 The benefit of VIPER is the organizational lever it provides for a project.
 Everything has a place.
 Each team member knows the rules and purposes of the classes in the VIPER stack.
 This makes everyone happy!

 I think that VIPER is the perfect architecture for large codebases with frequently changing requirements.
-It is an effective antidote to the Massive ViewController problem.
+It is definately an effective tool for alleviating the Massive ViewController problem.

 In my next blog I will demonstrate an implementation of VIPER using the Banking Report from the last [post]({{site.url}}/blog/2017/06/29/Solving-a-Complex-UITableView-Part-2.html).